Inspecting electrical wiring and breakers in the electrical panel

 In many cases, the home is inspected by city inspectors as a part of the permitting process.
-Also, the buyers believe that they can rely on the builder’s reputation.
+Also, the buyers believe they can rely on the builder’s reputation.
 Besides, the builder is resistant to the idea of third-party inspections.
-So, for the most part, buyers are not aware that a home inspection is a recommended alternative.
+So, for the most part, buyers are unaware that a home inspection is a recommended alternative.
 As a result, the buyer plans to “keep an eye” on the construction.

 A Business Relationship

-You Can Schedule Your Fayetteville AR Home Inspection Today!
+Schedule Your Fayetteville, AR, Home Inspection Today!

 1-Foundation Inspection